-The Nursing and Midwifery Council (NMC) has introduced revalidation for nurses and midwives, designed to strengthen the three-yearly registration renewal process and increase professionalism.
-This means that nearly 16,000 nurses and midwives began revalidating in April this year, with all 685,000 to revalidate over the next three years.
+The Nursing and Midwifery Council (NMC) introduced revalidation in April 2015, to strengthen the three-yearly registration renewal process and increase professionalism.

-While revalidation is the responsibility of the healthcare professional, employers have a key role in helping to provide supportive environments and resources to ensure staff successfully revalidate and are registered to work in your settings.
+While revalidation is the responsibility of the nurse or midwife, employers have a key role in helping to provide supportive environments and resources to ensure staff successfully revalidate and are registered to work in settings.

-Read through the sections below to find out what this means for employers and your staff.
+Read through the sections below to find out what this means for you and your staff.

 What is revalidation